 Stresses that cause increase in acidity include sleep deprivation, excessive exercise and work load, emotional stress, anxiety, exposure to chemicals and drugs, refined sugars and flours, as well as radiation or EMF over-exposure.
 Even just a bit of each of these kinds of influences can add up to high impact stress and free radical damage.
+High or chronic stress causes excessive magnesium loss.
 If we don’t get enough antioxidant nutrients and magnesium, the whole system can get overloaded and spiral out of control.

-High levels of stress cause excessive magnesium loss via the urine, and the more magnesium deficiency, the less we can cope with stress and the more it produces acid wastes which pollute our rivers of life – the cardiovascular system.
+Interestingly, the more magnesium deficiency, the less we can cope with stress and the more it produces acid wastes, which pollute our rivers of life – the cardiovascular system.